archen2019/pdfsummary/README.md

 ## Usage

-To run `pdfsummary`, simply run the file `run.py`.
+To run `pdfsummary`, simply enter the cloned folder and run the file `run.py`.
 Then, enter the file name of the pdf, the number of sentences in the summary, and the number of keywords.

 ```
+$ cd pdfsummary
 $ python run.py
 File Name: [FILE-NAME]
 Number of Sentences in summary: [NUM-SENTENCES]